AbdyyEee/PylibMS/README.md

 # PylibMS
-PyLMS is a library built in Python3.10+ for Nintendo's LMS (libMessageStudio) file formats.
-Intended for games on the Nintendo 3DS and Wii U revisions of the file format.
-> [!NOTE]
-> PylibMS is being refactored in it's entirety, with MSBF support being added soon.
-Use at your own risk.
+Python library built in Python 3.10+ or the libMessageStudio (LMS) proprietary file formats from Nintendo.
+Supports MSBT, MSBP, and MSBF.
 Games that work with the library, including but not limited to:
 * Tomodachi Life
 * Nintendo Badge Arcade
 * The Legend of Zelda: A Link Between Worlds